Roadmap to Reopening

 Covid-19 Testing of Students & Staff

-- All teachers and staff must be tested prior to returning to school; ideally within 7 days of returning in person and no more than 14 days per SFDPH.
+- All teachers and staff must be tested prior to returning to school within 7 days of returning in person per SFDPH.
 This applies to any La Scuola employee that is scheduled to be on campus.

 - We have implemented a workforce testing program to ensure our faculty and staff are tested on a monthly basis with 50% of employees testing every two weeks.
 This frequency may be adjusted due to new recommendations, requirements, or operational considerations.
 This testing is for asymptomatic screening.